Belladone-Bzz/C_library/README.md

 To use the libft.a library, clone the directory with the command `git clone https://github.com/Belladone-Bzz/C_library.git` in the terminal then go in the directory with the command `cd C_library`.

-To compile the code, run `make`.
-This will create a library called libft.a.
+The library is accompanied by a header file called libft.h, which contains prototypes for all the functions in the library.
+Every file is situated in the project's root, meaning no directory or hierarchy needs to be handled other than keeping the library together.
+A Makefile is included along a header file making compilation as simple as `make` or `make all`.

+Other necessary make rules namely `clean` `fclean` and `re` are included.
 To clean the object files and library, run `make clean` and `make fclean`, respectively.

-The library is accompanied by a header file called libft.h, which contains prototypes for all the functions in the library.
-To use the library in your project, include the header file and link to the library.

 ## :page_facing_up: Functions description